 They're perennial.
 Once the plants are established, as long as their basic needs are met they do not need to be replanted each year.
 Likewise, the harvest is year-round.

 They are easy to get started.
 Most of the plants covered here can be grown from cuttings, rather than needing to start and nurture delicate seedlings.

-They are hearty.
+They are hardy.
 The familiar grocery store greens are temperate climate plants with largely Mediterranean origins, and even in Hawaii's upcountry locations it can be a challenge to keep insect pests away.
 Here in the tropics, the perennial greens do not need to be pampered and fussed with like their temperate cousins, being more pest-resistant.
 Full disclosure -- for an A.D.D. gardener like me, it is possible to kill these plants by not watering them, letting them get overgrown by other plants, etc.

 They like it hot.
 When the heat of summer rolls around, chances are that the kale or spinach in your garden aren't holding up so well.
 That's where bele or Malabar spinach come in.
 Keep them moist and the heat is no problem.

 - Okinawan spinach (Gynura crepioides).
 This beauty is native to southeast Asia.
 The low-lying shrub's leaves are dark green above, and a satiny purple below.
 Great for salads, smoothies, or stir-fries, the leaves have been shown to decrease cholesterol and help regulate blood sugar.
 Known to be high in the super antioxidant proanthocyanidins (as are grape skins and seeds), this plant is also valued for its anti-inflammatory and antiviral properties.